Look out below!

 and the R-GEAR*

-, and sharable replays.
+, online leaderboards, and sharable replays.
 This version loses the Easy-Mode Mockery

 (justified considering Working Designs went out business in 2005) of it's previous ports, but also makes unlocking Achievements and Trophies